jheare/kfdiscordbot/refinedata/HOWTOGETDATA.md

 # HOW TO EXTRACT AND FORMAT DATA FOR SEARCH

+So you want to extract and format the data manually?
+Cool.
+Here's the step-by-step so you can extract and mess about with each stage at your leisure

 ## Steps for Main

 1. Copy final.json from CelestAI's github repo - https://github.com/RainbowBatch/kfdb